FederCO23/Term_Deposit_Marketing_-_tpx4U1BHhRR0IUm9/README.md

     <td style="vertical-align: top; padding-right: 20px; line-height: 1.6; font-size: 16px;">

 <b>The goal of this project</b> was to improve and bring efficiency to a European bank's marketing campaign through Machine Learning.
-The work was divided into two parts: first, developing a model to effectively identify potential term deposit subscribers; and second, analyzing subscriber segmentation to guide future marketing actions.
+The work was divided into two parts: first, developing a model to effectively identify potential term deposit subscribers, and second, analyzing subscriber segmentation to guide future marketing actions.

 This study showcases:
 - Data preprocessing